Nonconvergence of the Feynman-Dyson diagrammatic perturbation expansion of propagators: Introduction

-Specifically, we show that (i) the perturbation expansion of the frequency-dependent self-energy is nonconvergent at the exact self-energy in many domains of frequency.
-An exception is when the frequency falls in the central domain that encloses principal roots. (ii) Each odd-perturbation-order self-energy has a qualitatively wrong shape except near principal roots.
-While the diagonal exact self-energy is monotonically decreasing within each frequency bracket separated by singularities, the diagonal odd-order self-energy is convex in a negative-frequency bracket and is concave in a positive-frequency bracket.
-As a result, most of the satellite roots of the Dyson equation with an odd-order self-energy are complex and thus nonphysical. (iii) The number of roots of the Dyson equation with an even-order self-energy increases exponentially with the perturbation order, quickly exceeding the correct total number of roots, which is finite for a molecule with finite numbers of electrons and basis functions.
-These spurious roots are often more positive (negative) than the corresponding maximum (minimum) of an exact finite-basis-set calculation.
+Specifically, we show that (i) the perturbation expansion of the frequency-dependent self-energy is nonconvergent at the exact self-energy in many domains of frequency. (ii) An odd-perturbation-order self-energy has a qualitatively wrong shape except in the central domain that encloses zero frequency and most principal roots.
+While the diagonal exact self-energy is monotonically decreasing within each frequency bracket separated by its singularities, the diagonal odd-order self-energy can be convex, concave, or monotonically increasing in each bracket.
+As a result, many roots of the corresponding Dyson equation can be complex and thus nonphysical; when they are real, the corresponding residue can fall outside of the valid range of zero to one. (iii) An even-order self-energy may have a qualitatively correct, monotonically decreasing form within each bracket demarcated by its singularities.
+However, they become more and more vertical with increasing perturbation order, predicting numerous ``phantom'' poles with zero residues.

-None of these failures is detected in the exact finite-basis-set calculations of the self-energy and Green's function, which can be carried out by the full configuration-interaction (FCI) or full equation-of-motion coupled-cluster (EOM-CC) method \cite{Hirata2017,hirata_ipeomcc}.
-However, (iv) partial summations of the perturbation corrections up to an infinite order exhibit the same pathological behaviors with even greater severity.
+None of these problems is detected in the exact self-energy or Green's function, which can be determined (within a finite basis set) by the full configuration-interaction (FCI) or, equivalently, by the full equation-of-motion coupled-cluster (EOM-CC) method \cite{Hirata2017,hirata_ipeomcc}, which may be viewed as an infinite resummation of the Feynman--Dyson perturbation corrections \cite{deltamp}.
+However, (iv) other infinite partial resummations of propagator diagrams by vertex or edge renormalization such as the Tamm--Dancoff approximation \cite{Day1967,Kadanoff_book,Linderberg67,PurvisOhrn1974,Schirmer1978,Walter1981,Baldo_book} and self-consistent second-order Green's function method \cite{luttingerward,BaymKadanoff1961,Baym_selfconsistent,VanNeck1991,Dickhoff_chapter7,Dickhoff2004,Dahlen2005,Barbieri2006,Barbieri2009,Phillips2014,Neuhauser2017,Tarantino2017,CoveneyTew2023} are shown to exhibit the same pathologies with even greater severity.

+We also elucidate (v) the cause of the nonconvergence to be the fact that the definition of the Green's function is nonanalytic at many frequencies, where the radius of convergence of its Taylor expansions is zero.
+In other words, the breakdown of the Feynman--Dyson perturbation theory occurs due to a purely mathematical reason, i.e., that the rational-function form of the exact Green's function does not lend itself to a converging Taylor expansion, even though physical information such as the converging perturbation expansions of all state energies are actually contained in it.
+Consequently, (vi) the general mathematical technique of Pad\'{e} approximants \cite{Goscinski1967,GoscinskiLukman,Brandas1970,Linderberg1970,GoscinskiBrandas1971,Bartlett1972,Bartlett1973,laidig,Bender,hirata_cc}, which are power-series expansions of a rational function, can extract this physical information, systematically and rapidly restoring the correct shape and poles of the Green's function.